In any workplace, effective communication plays a pivotal role in fostering a productive and harmonious environment.

 Also read: How to tell someone to go away politely?
 (125 Example phrases with professional communication tips)

-How to professionally say figure it out?
+How can you professionally say figure it out?

 While it’s important to maintain professionalism in communication, it’s generally best to avoid using passive-aggressive language in the workplace.